Online LL.M. in Elder Law

-By taking a full course load, students can complete the requirements for the LL.M. degree within three semesters (fall, spring and fall).
+By taking two courses per semester, students can complete the requirements for the LL.M. degree within four semesters.
 Candidates must satisfactorily complete 25 hours of academic credit, and will take no more than three classes per semester.
 Most classes are three credits. » More

 Elder Law Faculty

 Courses will be taught by talented full-time faculty and adjunct professors.
 The program is directed by Professor Roberta Flowers, Director of the Elder Law Center.
 With over 25 years of teaching experience, Professor Flowers is known throughout the nation as an expert in the ethical representation of elderly clients.
 Professor Flowers is the Vice President of the National Academy of Elder Law Attorneys (NAELA).